Chicago Gun Violence Escalates, 1 Dead & 17 Wounded In Less Than 24 Hours

 — WGN TV News (@WGNNews) August 17, 2018

-The remainder of the shootings tell similar stories of citizens and criminals engaging in gunplay and robbery, much of what is believed to be linked to gang violence.
-There appears to be no end in sight — according to CNN, the first weekend of August claimed 12 lives out of 66 shootings that took place over a forty-eight hour timespan.
+The remainder of the shootings tells similar stories of citizens and criminals engaging in gunplay and robbery, much of what is believed to be linked to gang violence.
+There appears to be no end in sight — according to CNN, the first weekend of August claimed 12 lives out of 66 shootings that took place over a 48-hour timespan.